-At the end of the yearlong residency program, the resident will become proficient in developing differential diagnoses and devising sound treatment plans, all while honing their communication skills with the patient as well as health care professionals.
+At the end of the yearlong residency program, the resident will become proficient in developing differential diagnoses and devising sound treatment plans, all while honing their communication skills with the patient, as well as health care professionals.
 Upon the completion of the one year program, the resident will develop sufficient confidence to be able to function within the military medical system.

-Residents will complete 6 core rotations at David Grant Medical Center (DGMC), 2 rotations at UC Davis Medical Center, 1 research rotation performed within the first 2 months of the internship, and 4 elective rotations (generally performed at DGMC).
+Residents will complete six core rotations at David Grant USAF Medical Center, two rotations at University of California, Davis Medical Center, one research rotation performed within the first two months of the internship, and four elective rotations (generally performed at DGMC).
 Residents will be rotating through many departments and will be interacting with attending staff and senior residents.

 - Pediatric Emergency Med (UC Davis): 1 block

 - Adult Ward Medicine DGMC (inpatient): 1 block

 - Family Medicine Outpatient DGMC: 2 separate blocks